kit-cel/gr-drm/README.txt

 2 USAGE

 There are various, fully configured flow graphs under gnuradio_drm/flow_graphs that can be used pretty much as-is.
-The DRM+ flow graph is not functional yet.
+The DRM+ flow graph does not crash but is completely untested.

 Of course you have to set the path to your USRP (or leave it blank for autodetection) and a source wav-file (either 12 or 24 kHz).
 There are also